Shopify Advanced vs Shopify Plus: Which Plan Should You Choose?

 Unlimited API calls are a feature of Shopify Plus, which is a crucial requirement for brands connecting to a complex ERP system (such as NetSuite, Microsoft Dynamics) or a custom headless implementation/fulfillment sync.
 When you have unlimited API access, a high-performance Shopify store remains responsive and real-time regardless of orders per minute.

-Shopify Plus vs Advanced Shopify – Scalability and Performance at High Volume
+Shopify Plus vs Advanced Shopify – How Each Plan Handles High-Volume Growth

 Scalability isn't just about processing orders; it's about maintaining performance during traffic spikes and managing complex inventory logic without breaking the store.For expert guidance on growing your store, see The role of a shopify development company in growing your online store.